top of page

 MASTER horseman Julien Welsh breaks in hundreds of horses each year and admits the art is not as rough and tumble as it was in the old days.

-He says it's a lot more refined now with more thought going into what the horses are thinking, rather then putting the pressure on and forcing them into doing their education.
+He says it's a lot more refined now with more thought going into how the horses are thinking rather then putting the pressure on and forcing them into doing things.

 "We basically just read the horse and let them tell us when they are ready to do certain things and that’s always been my philosophy," Julien said.